SpyCatcher

 The SpyTag/SpyCatcher system is a technology for irreversible conjugation of recombinant proteins.
 The peptide SpyTag (13 amino acids) spontaneously reacts with the protein SpyCatcher (12.3 kDa) to form an intermolecular isopeptide bond between the pair.
 DNA sequence encoding either SpyTag or SpyCatcher can be recombinantly introduced into the DNA sequence encoding a protein of interest, forming a fusion protein.
 These fusion proteins can be covalently linked when mixed in a reaction through the SpyTag/SpyCatcher system.

-Using the Tag/Catcher pair, bioconjugation can be achieved between two recombinant proteins that would otherwise be restrictive or impossible with traditional direct genetic fusion between the two proteins.
-For example, issues regarding protein folding, suboptimal expression host, and specialized post-translational modifications can be alleviated by separating the production of the proteins with the modularity of the Tag/Catcher system.
+Using the Tag/Catcher pair, bioconjugation can be achieved between two recombinant proteins that would otherwise be difficult or impossible with traditional direct genetic fusion between the two proteins.
+For example, issues regarding protein folding, suboptimal expression host, and specialized post-translational modifications may be alleviated by separating the production of the proteins with the modularity of the Tag/Catcher system.

 Development and reaction mechanism

 SpyTag and SpyCatcher were formed from the splitting and engineering of the CnaB2 domain of the FbaB protein from Streptococcus pyogenes, which naturally forms an intramolecular isopeptide bond to assist colonization of the host cell.
 With the formation of the isopeptide bond, the CnaB2 domain becomes more tolerant to conformational, thermal and pH changes.

 Building upon this, SpyTag was obtained from CnaB2 by extracting the C-terminal beta strand containing the reactive aspartic acid at D556 and leaving the rest of the beta strands containing the reactive lysine K470 and the catalytic glutamic acid at E516 to become SpyCatcher, after further engineering to remove some hydrophobic surface residues.
 The resulting SpyTag/SpyCatcher can react to form the isopeptide bond with a second-order rate constant of 1.4 ± 0.4 × 10^{3} M^{−1} s^{−1}.
-It is postulated that the reaction mechanism proceeds by a nucleophilic attack of D556 from K470, mediated by E516.
+It is postulated that the reaction mechanism proceeds by a nucleophilic attack on D556 from K470, mediated by E516.
 By reconstituting SpyTag:SpyCatcher, the resulting conjugated complex acquires the stability of the parent CnaB2 domain.

 A second generation SpyTag/SpyCatcher called SpyTag002/SpyCatcher002 was then created through phage display that enables the peptide-protein pair to react up to 12 times faster than the original pair, at a rate constant of 2.0 ± 0.2 × 10^{4} M^{−1} s^{−1}.
 The second generation SpyCatcher002 also has abolished self-reactivity that is present with SpyCatcher.

 A third generation SpyTag/SpyCatcher called SpyTag003/SpyCatcher003 has now also been created through rational design.
 This reacts up to 400 fold faster than the original pair with a rate constant of 5.5 ± 0.6 × 10^{5} M^{−1} s^{−1}.
 This version is back reactive with the two previous generations of SpyTag/SpyCatcher reagents.

-SpyTag/SpyCatcher react with high specificity even when in the presence of bacterial and mammalian cell environments.
+SpyTag/SpyCatcher react with specificity even when in the presence of bacterial and mammalian cell environments.

 Applications

-Because of the specificity, irreversible covalent linkage and ease of use, the SpyTag/SpyCatcher conjugation system has seen many different applications.
+Because of the specificity, irreversible covalent linkage and genetic encodability, the SpyTag/SpyCatcher conjugation system has seen various applications.